jsalgueiro/typevera-mobile-demo/README.md

 Ready to skip the boilerplate and start building?

-Early Bird Launch: We are offering a limited number of discounted spots for the first builders.
-Check the current availability and grab your license on our website.
+**Early Bird Launch:** A limited number of discounted spots are available for the first builders.
+Check availability and grab your license on our website.

 👉 **[Get Typevera Now](https://www.typevera.com/)**

 ---

-*Note: This repository hosts the compiled demo only.
-It does not contain the Typevera source code.*
+*This repository hosts the compiled demo only — it does not contain the Typevera source code.*

-If you find this demo helpful, give us a ⭐ to support the project!
+If you find this useful, drop us a ⭐ to support the project!

-update the readme ready to paste on a readme-md of my typevera